uw-echospace/EcoAcousticAI/birdnetlib/README.md

 ## Installation

-To install FrogNet, follow these steps:
+To train your own BirdNET model, follow these steps:

 1. **Clone the Birdnet-Analyzer repository**: